sjay05/sjay05.github.io/about.md

 permalink: /about/
 ---

-I am a first year Computer Science (BCS) student at the University of Waterloo.
+I am a Computer Science (BCS) student at the University of Waterloo.
 My interests are in Math and Computer Science.

 Here are some of my projects: